 Filling the largest room of the Reserve Officers Association on Capitol Hill, the symposium was a frank, on the record discussion among a diverse group of stakeholders, practitioners, and observers from the Congress, the Departments of State, Defense, and Homeland Security, and outside of government to discuss public diplomacy, strategic communication, or whatever their particular "tribe" calls communication and engagement.
 Many of the attendees never had a reason to be in the same room before, let alone share tables to discuss surprisingly common interests.

-Recorded and almost televised (C-SPAN had planned to broadcast the event but the sudden scheduling of several confirmation hearings, including Hilary Clinton’s, took precedence), transcripts and audio are available on this website (see below).
+Recorded and almost televised (C-SPAN had planned to broadcast the event but the sudden scheduling of several confirmation hearings the same, including Hilary Clinton’s, took precedence and meant C-SPAN had to cancel broadcasting this Symposium), transcripts and audio are available below.

-A summary report on the symposium was published and is available here (434kb PDF).
+A 23-page summary report on the symposium is available here (434kb PDF).

 Morning Keynote by then-Under Secretary of State for Public Diplomacy and Public Affairs James Glassman.
 Amb.
 Glassman’s remarks are preceded by opening comments by event chair Matt Armstrong.